 The Board shall consist of ten members.

-Three members shall be elected by and from among the employees of the Company.
+Three members in order of priority shall be elected by and from among the employees of the Company.
 The members shall be elected for two years at a time.
 At least one member are up for election each year.
 Both genders shall be represented.

 Article 2-6 Meetings of the Board